logicmagix/XTide86/README.md

 > - Must terminate current session to change color profile.
 > - Update XTide86 from your repo directory with --update
 > - Now supports opening new files editing files with xtide86 followed by the filename
+> - Try out any combination of color settings in your terminal to dial XTide86 to your liking!